ludovicm67/sympa-internship/README.md

   - Report (fr):
     https://stage.ludovic-muller.fr/sympa/report.pdf

-## DIARY
+## Build requirements

+To build all the pdf files you will need the following dependencies installed on your machine :

+  - `pandoc`: used here to convert all the Markdown files to pdf

+  - `texlive-lang-french`: support for the french langage

+  - `pdftk`: used for the *report* only, to merge multiple pdf files without breaking links

+  - `xelatex`: installable on Debian-based distributions with `sudo apt install texlive-xetex`
+               (used for compiling the cover page from *tex->pdf*)

-To build the pdf, just run `make diary`.
+To build all pdf files, just run `make`, `make all` or `make pdf`.

-I've written in the diary what I did week for week (in French) during my six weeks internship.

-## Documentation

-### Apache James

-To build the pdf, run `make james`.
-It will create the `doc_james.pdf` file.
-You can also read directly what it on the `docs/james/` folder.

-This documentation will present you quickly what is James, and how to get started and setup in a easy way using `docker-compose` to have a playground for JMAP.

-### JMAP

-To build the pdf, run `make jmap`.
-It will create the `doc_jmap.pdf` file.
-You can also read directly what it on the `docs/jmap/` folder.

-This documentation will explain you the authentication part for JMAP and give you the ressources you need to query what you want.

-## Report

-I had to write an intership report in French, so to build it just run `make report` if you don't already have the file `report.pdf`.
+If you only want to build a specific file:
+  - `make diary`: generate the file *diary.pdf* which contains my diary.
+  - `make james`: generate the file *doc_james.pdf* wich contains the documentation I've written for Apache James.
+  - `make jmap`: generate the file *doc_jmap.pdf* which contains the documentation I've written for the authentication part for JMAP.
+  - `make report`: generate the file *report.pdf* which contains my report.

 # To conclude

 I hope you enjoyed my work!
 Feel free to correct if you see some typos or errors.
 This intership made me discover the open source world, and working with such a great community is something very cool!
 I'm happy to be part of the community from now :smile: